samueldosramos/dotfiles/README.md

 - Create a directory called _Developer_ in _Home_ directory for projects and development.
 - Cleanup cached downloads and remove the installation zip and folder.

-## Manual setup after installation
+## Manual setup

+[iTerm2](https://iterm2.com) settings are changed by [dotfiles.sh](install/dotfiles.sh), but you can change them manually if you prefer.
+My VSCode settings are loaded by the [Settings Sync](https://marketplace.visualstudio.com/items?itemName=Shan.code-settings-sync) extension, so you will have to change manually or load your settings.

 ### iTerm2 - Change the color theme:

 iTerm → Preferences → Profiles → Colors → Color presets.
 I use [Dracula](https://draculatheme.com) theme.

 ### iTerm2 - Change font:

 iTerm → Preferences → Profiles → Text → Change Font.
 I use Fira Code with 13px.

 ### iTerm2 - Enable word jumps and word deletion, aka natural text selection:

 By default, word jumps (option + → or ←) and word deletions (option + backspace) do not work.
 To enable these, go to: iTerm → Preferences → Profiles → Keys → Load Preset... → Natural Text Editing

 ### Visual Studio Code config:

 Code → Preference → Settings (or CMD + ,) and add or edit the following values:
 `"terminal.integrated.fontFamily": "Fira Code"`
 `"terminal.integrated.fontSize": 14`

 ## Screenshot: